Ar (Unix): BSD

-System V (or GNU) variant
+System V (or GNU)

-System V ar uses a '/' character (0x2F) to mark the end of the filename; this allows for the use of spaces without the use of an extended filename.
-Then it stores multiple extended filenames in the data section of a file with the name "//", this record is referred to by future headers.
-A header references an extended filename by storing a "/" followed by a decimal offset to the start of the filename in the extended filename data section.
-The format of this "//" file itself is simply a list of the long filenames, each separated by one or more LF characters.
-Note that the decimal offsets are number of characters, not line or string number within the "//" file.
+The System V implementation uses a slash ('/') to mark the end of the file name which allows for the use of spaces without the use of an extended file name.
+Then, it stores multiple extended file names in the data section of a file with the name "//", this record is referred to by future headers.
+A header references an extended file name by storing a "/" followed by a decimal offset to the start of the file name in the extended file name data section.
+The format of this "//" file itself is simply a list of the long file names, each separated by one or more LF characters.
 This is usually the second entry of the file, after the symbol table which always is the first.

-System V ar uses the special filename "/" to denote that the following data entry contains a symbol lookup table, which is used in ar libraries to speed up access.
+The System V implementation uses the special file name "/" to denote that the following data entry contains a symbol lookup table, which is used in ar libraries to speed up access.
 This symbol table is built in three parts which are recorded together as contiguous data.